 If your family aren’t early risers, do consider doing this at least once or twice during the trip.
-(My husband is the opposite of a morning person, but he admitted over and over again how glad he was that we were there for “rope drop” almost every day.)
 It makes all the difference.
 If it just isn’t an option for you, it’s that much more important that you choose your Fastpasses as early as you can.

 Special Extras to Consider

 Likewise, consider adding a special addition to your trip.
 Have a daughter who’d enjoy a makeover at the Bibbity Boppity Boutique?
 Have kids who want to dress up as a princess or a pirate?
 Want a backstage tour at the Magic Kingdom?
-There are tons of options, and although for a first Disney visit, I don’t think you’ll need these, returning guests should definitely consider it.
+There are tons of options, and while first-timers already have plenty to do, returning guests should definitely consider it.
 I’d especially consider the add-ons available right at Fort Wilderness, if that’s where you’re staying.

 As you can see, there are tons of options to consider when planning your Disney World vacation.
 These trips take a lot of work if done right, but they are what make your trip memorable and even something you’ll want to repeat again.
 Without planning, Disney can be very stressful and disappointing.
 Of course, if you plan like I did on my first trip with my husband, you may like it as much as we did and find a way to get an annual pass!

 Is a Disney Authorized Vacation Planner Worth It?